Lise Marie Seidelin Nedergaard. (Born 1968) Storyteller and songwriter. Artistic director of International Storytelling Days.

 In 1999 I began working with The Society for the Promotion of Living Culture in the School, Copenhagen.
 The society received money from the Danish Ministry of

-Internal Affairs to arrange a tour on a large number of public schools with folktales from the countries from which we have emigrants and refugees.
+Internal Affairs to arrange a tour on a large number of public schools with folktales from the Middle East and Central Asia.
 The tour resulted in the publication of the book "Historien om den dejlige Farisjtamokh", with a retelling of three folktales from Tadsjikistan, Iran and Turkey, made in cooperation with the museum Davids Samling in Copenhagen and the Danish Refugee Aid.

 In 1998 I contributed with recorded stories and illustrations to a book on Scandinavian folktales, written by Jung analyst Pia Skogemann.